 5. Miscellaneous Costs

-For example, if you like working out, you won’t have to look far for a gym in Atlanta.
-Again, Numbeo puts the average monthly price for a gym membership at just $35.
+If you like exercise and working out, you won't have to look far for a gym in Atlanta.
+Again, Numbeo puts the average monthly costs for a gym membership at just $35.

 - The Georgia Aquarium

 - CNN Studio Tours